 - Tokyo Midtown is for rent only.

-- Azabudai Parkhouse is for sale, but on fixed-term leasehold land.
-It was priced comparatively high for a leasehold property and unfortunate market timing meant that sales were weaker than expected.
+- Mitsubishi’s project – Azabudai Parkhouse is for sale, but on fixed-term leasehold land rather than freehold.
 Prices actually started from 65 million JPY (US$776,000) and the most expensive unit was 840 million JPY (US$10 million).

 “Location, in particular proximity to a subway station, is an absolute requisite for luxury residences in Tokyo”